Gigaspaces/xap-docs/site/content/xap120/notify-container.markdown

 {{% /tab %}}
 {{% /tabs %}}

-{{% tip %}}
+{{% note %}}
-A polling container or notify container could have only one template.
+A polling container or notify container can have only one template.
 If you need multiple event handlers you will need to create another polling container or notify container or use the [Session Based Messaging API](./session-based-messaging-api.html#Registering Large Number of Listeners) that support multiple listeners with one Session.
 If you use multiple polling containers make sure the different templates does not overlap each other.
-{{% /tip %}}
+{{% /note %}}

 # Multiple Event Handlers